 When sourcing animal-derived ingredients, producers may excessively or inappropriately use antibiotics to prevent rather than treat disease.
 This can lead to the anti-microbial (antibiotic) resistance – and it’s a major concern for human and animal health.

 We know we can play a role.
 In Europe, for example, Ben & Jerry’s monitors the use of antibiotics and rewards farms with a financial premium when use is below a particular threshold.
 You can find out more about how we are working with our partners and our approach here.

 Our reporting on progress

-As part of our commitment to be more transparent about our animal welfare progress, we publicly report our purchase of ingredients from higher animal welfare systems (PDF 74KB) Opens in new window.
+As part of our commitment to be more transparent about our animal welfare progress, we publicly report our purchase of ingredients from higher animal welfare systems (PDF 95KB) (Opens in a new window).
 This demonstrates the progress we’ve made in key animal welfare areas.

 Training is key to understanding

 We will only achieve our commitments on animal welfare if our people really understand the issues involved.
 So we run regular training sessions for all relevant staff, from those involved in the buying of raw materials to those involved in marketing products to consumers.